hxu-hms/lsp-minerva-tutorial/_episodes/05-wrap-up.md

 teaching: 10
 exercises: 5
 questions:
-- What are the 3 styles of Minerva Stories?
 - What role can Minerva play in your data sharing?
-- What resources are there to help me create Minerva Stories?
+- What resources are there to help you create Minerva Stories?
 objectives:
 - Review the 3 main types of stories
 - Consider how you would share your data with the different types of stories
+- Introduce the resources for LSP members to make Minerva Stories
 keypoints:
 -
 ---